sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/salesforce.md

 `last_timestamp`: Argument that will receive [incremental](../../general-usage/incremental-loading)
 state, initialized with "initial_value".
 It is configured to track the "SystemModstamp" field in data items returned by "_get_records" and then yielded.
-It will store the newest "SystemModstamp" value in dlt state and make it available in "last_timestamp.last_value" on the next pipeline run.
+It will store the newest "SystemModstamp" value in data_load_tool state and make it available in "last_timestamp.last_value" on the next pipeline run.

 Besides "opportunity", there are several resources that use replace mode for data writing to the destination.